groverburger/marufight/README.md

 When a maru is created through seeding, it is assigned a random color, family name, brain, and size.
 A maru created through seeding is also generation zero of its lineage.

 The neurons in a maru's brain all use sigmoid activation functions.

+A maru's nose "retracts" when it rotates too quickly, rendering it unable to pop other marus.
+This is to prevent spinning constantly as a viable predatory strategy.